Spin the Globe

 Addis Ababa Restaurant serves Ethiopian (and East African) dishes, including numerous samplers it you just can’t make up your mind.
 More East African (and Mediterranean and American) cuisine is available at African Paradise Restaurant, namely chicken BBQ, salmon, and a short vegetarian menu.
 The deliciousness at Somali/Middle Eastern Hamdi Restaurant, includes a wildly popular goat dish which often sells out, so plan for lunch or an early dinner.
 Grab-and-go, great value A & J Fish & Chicken specializes in, surprise!, fish and chicken.
 They also do a variety of gyros and sandwiches, if you want to ignore the chorus of raves from regulars addicted to the chicken seasonings and catfish preparations.
 Highly regarded, “cheap date” authentic Nepalese, Indian and Tibetan food can be found at Himalayan Restaurant.
 Many attest that the buffet is among the best deals in the city.

 There’s great Mexican up and down Lake Street, but that glorious path was largely blazed two decades ago by Pineda Tacos.
 There are two locations on Lake, serving great value plates of tacos, tortas and burritos.
 It’s not listed on the menu, but if you want to see the biggest burrito in your entire life, order the “burrote.”
 Having graduated into this brick and mortar location from its stall in the Midtown Global Market, Sonora Grill took Lake Street’s Mexican scene to the next level with chef-driven, Latin fusion takes on tacos (“carmelos”), sandwiches (“bocadillos”), meat skewers (“pinchos”) and a variety of seafood dishes.
+La Loma Tamale serves up fresh, hand wrapped tamales with a variety of fillings.
+Their menu is simple, but the flavors are what keep people coming back.

 Family restaurant Dragon City Café has been a neighborhood fixture for decades with a fiercely loyal clientele.
 Portions are large, prices are not.
 Popular Gandhi Mahal is a frequent presence on local “best of” lists for its authentic Indian cuisine, wonderful buffet and its sustainable approach.
 Among other things, they grow food in community gardens and their basement, where they also raise tilapia!